 - Ask you to do some simple things that test your memory and other mental skills.
 Your doctor may ask you to tell what day and year it is, repeat a series of words, or draw a clock face.

 The doctor may do tests to look for a cause that can be treated.
 For example, you might have blood tests to check your thyroid or to look for an infection.
 You might also have a test that shows a picture of your brain, like an MRI or a CT scan.
 These tests can help your doctor find a tumor or brain injury.
-They can also show if there has been shrinking in parts of the brain.
-This can be a sign of dementia.

 How is it treated?